zimmski/tavor/doc/format.md

 ## <a name="character-classes"></a>Character classes

 Character classes are a special kind of token and can be directly compared to character classes of regular expressions used in most programming languages such as Perl's implementation which is documented [here](http://perldoc.perl.org/perlre.html#Character-Classes-and-other-Special-Escapes).
-They behave like terminal tokens meaning that they cannot include others tokens but they are, unlike integers and strings, not single but multiple constants.
+They behave like terminal tokens meaning that they cannot include others tokens but they are, unlike integers and strings, not single but multiple constants at once.
 A character class starts with the left bracket <code>[</code> and ends with the right bracket <code>]</code>.
-Like terminal tokens it is a token on its own and can be mixed with other tokens.
-The content between the brackets is called a pattern and can consists of almost any UTF8 encoded character, escape characters, special escapes and ranges.
-The character class token can be seen as a shortcut for a string alternation.
+Character classes are like terminal tokens in that they are tokens on their own and can be therefore mixed with other tokens.
+The content between the brackets is called a pattern and can consists of almost any UTF8 encoded character, escape character, special escape and range.
+In general the character class token can be seen as a shortcut for a string alternation.

 For example the following definition lets the <code>START</code> token hold the strings "a", "b" or "c".